Linux.Encoder

-Linux.Encoder (also known as ELF/Filecoder.A and Trojan.Linux.Ransom.A) is considered to be the first ransomware Trojan targeting computers running Linux.
+Linux.Encoder (also known as ELF/Filecoder.A and Trojan.Linux.Ransom.A) is considered to be the first ransomware trojan targeting computers running Linux.
 There are additional variants of this Trojan that target other Unix and Unix-like systems.
 Discovered on November 5, 2015, by Dr. Web, this malware affected at least tens of Linux users.

-Linux.Encoder.1 is remotely executed on the victim's computer by using a flaw in Magento, a popular Content management system app.
-When activated, the malware encrypts certain types of files stored on mounted local and network drives using AES and RSA Public-key cryptography, with the private key stored only on the malware's control servers.
-The malware then store a file called "readme_to_decrypt.txt" in every directory, containing a message, which offers to decrypt the data if a payment (through Bitcoin) is made.
+Linux.Encoder.1 is remotely executed on the victim's computer by using a flaw in Magento, a popular content management system app.
+When activated, the malware encrypts certain types of files stored on mounted local and network drives using AES and RSA public-key cryptography, with the private key stored only on the malware's control servers.
+The malware then stores a file called "readme_to_decrypt.txt" in every directory, containing a message, which offers to decrypt the data if a payment (through Bitcoin) is made.
 Compared to other ransomware such as CryptoLocker, the malware does not state a deadline to pay and the ransom does not increase over time.

 Discovery

-On November 5, 2015, Dr. Web, a Russian anti-malware company added to its virus database Linux.Encoder.1.
+On November 5, 2015, Dr. Web, a Russian anti-malware company, added Linux.Encoder.1 to its virus database.
 The company then published the malware description the day after.
 This ransomware is written in C using the PolarSSL library.

 Operation

 Propagation

 According to Bitdefender Labs, the most common infection vector is through a flaw in Magento, a shopping cart software.
 CheckPoint, reported this vulnerability in April 2015.
 After this report, Magento issued a fix.
 However, a lot of small e-commerce sites did not apply this critical update.
-Linux host might also be attacked using other exploits.
+Linux hosts may also be attacked using other exploits.